hashicorp/terraform-provider-aws/website/docs/r/ssm_document.html.markdown

 * `type` - The permission type for the document.
 The permission type can be `Share`.
 * `account_ids` - The AWS user accounts that should have access to the document.
 The account IDs can either be a group of account IDs or `All`.

+## Requires

+This parameter is used exclusively by AWS AppConfig.
+When a user creates an AWS AppConfig configuration in an SSM document, the user must also specify a required document for validation purposes.
+In this case, an `ApplicationConfiguration` document requires an `ApplicationConfigurationSchema` document for validation purposes.

+The `requires` block supports the following:

+* `name` - (Required) The name of the required SSM document.
+The name can be an Amazon Resource Name (ARN).
+* `require_type` - (Optional) The document type of the required SSM document.
+* `version` - (Optional) The document version required by the current document.
+* `version_name` - (Optional) An optional field specifying the version of the artifact associated with the document.
+For example, "Release 12, Update 6".
+This value is unique across all versions of a document, and can't be changed.

 ## Import